MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaKeepCommunicationCallAlive.md

 Attempting to send a request to a call that has already ended will result in a `404 Not-Found` error.
 The resources related to the call should be cleaned up on the application side.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgKeepCommunicationCallAlive](/powershell/module/Microsoft.Graph.CloudCommunications/Invoke-MgKeepCommunicationCallAlive?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Keep (Default)